SwanFlutter/get_x_master/README.md

 ```

 Noticed that you didn't have to use context to do any of these things?
-That's one of the biggest advantages of using Get route management.
+That's one of the biggest advantages of using GetX Master route management.
 With this, you can execute all these methods from within your controller class, without worries.

 ### More details about route management

-**Get works with named routes and also offers lower-level control over your routes!
-There is in-depth documentation [here](./documentation/en_US/route_management.md)**
+**GetX Master works with named routes and also offers lower-level control over your routes!**

 ## Dependency management

-Get has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget:
+GetX Master has a simple and powerful dependency manager that allows you to retrieve the same class as your Bloc or Controller with just 1 lines of code, no Provider context, no inheritedWidget:

 ```dart